bignerdranch/iOS8Demos/Interactive/InteractiveBlog.md

 `Playgrounds` are among the most exciting new tools for the Mac and iOS developer.
 They are a great resource for rapidly testing and developing solutions to a problem.
 This idea is obvious at first glance.

 `Playgrounds` also offer some pedagogical benefits as well, as this post aims to show.
 Done well, a `Playground` can be a presentation tool with a full Swift REPL inside of it.
 It is also feasible that entire lessons can be mapped out in a single, or collection of, `Playgrounds`.
 Each section of the `Playground` could describe a new concept or pattern, and then be followed by a section for writing Swift code.
 The elegance of this approach lies in the fact that a `Playground` can do both things at the same time.

+Finally, it is worth mentioning that there is more to explore in `Playgrounds`.
+For example, I didn't cover using assets into the `Resources` folder.  `Playgrounds` even have an API that you can explore.
+Type in `import XCPlayground` at the top of a `Playground` and command-click on `XCPlayground` to see what is available.